CONNECT WITH me ON INSTAGRAM

 Types Of Travel Insurance – Two Broad Categories

 You’ll never know in advance when you might need travel medical insurance.
 Or insurance covering COVID.
-I’ve been stuck in hotel quarantine a coupe of times now, most notably in Cuba.
-And I’ve had a few very close calls that saw me needing emergency medical care.
+I’ve been stuck in hotel quarantine a couple of times now, most notably in Cuba.
+And I’ve had a few very close calls, that saw me needing emergency medical care.
 Most recently, when I was stabbed.

 As for COVID, rules change and they change fast.
-And although the world is reopening and restrictions are being relaxed globally, I wouldn’t willingly travel without medical insurance that also covers COVID-19.
+And although the world is once again open for travel and the restrictions on travel are being relaxed globally, I wouldn’t willingly travel without medical insurance that also covers COVID-19.

 I look at travel insurance as being broken down into two broad categories.
 For ease of explanation, let’s call them ‘medical’ and ‘other’.
-Medical is anything health related and covers you if you get hurt or are otherwise impacted by something, well, medical.
+Medical is anything health related and it covers you if you get hurt or are otherwise impacted by something, well, medical.
+Whereas ‘other’ types of travel insurance covers your belongings and bookings.

 Other Travel Insurance